Careers at UW Health

 Submitting an application

 Our program participates in the Dietetic Inclusive Centralized Application Services (DICAS).
 This requires that your application be submitted through the central application portal.
 The ACEND website provides additional information on the centralized application process.
 Please follow the DICAS instructions for submitting your application.
 Our program is listed as the “University of Wisconsin Integrated Graduate Program in Nutrition and Dietetics.”
-The deadline for applications is Jan.
+The deadline for fall applications is Oct.
+6. The deadline for spring applications is Jan.
 15. Be sure to submit all required DICAS payments.

 DICAS application requirements include the following.
 Please visit the UW IGPND application page in DICAS for more details.